pivotal-mea-pa/qnb-workshop/steeltoe-basics/README.md

 A "congrats" for completing the workshop and a reminder to continue learning through Pivotal Education's cloud native .NET developer course.
 There is also a reminder to experience all the examples in the Steeltoe public repo on Pivotal Web Services.

+### Join Workshops

+If you would like to remove the Next Steps lab and join this workshop to another, look in the transition-pages PACE content.

 ## Config.json with labs for Windows Diego

 ```json